Leica Q Typ 116 versus Sony A7R III

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R III provides a better video resolution than the Q Typ 116.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R III provides a better video resolution than the Q Typ 116.
 It can shoot movie footage at 4K/30p, while the Leica is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a slightly higher resolution than the one in the Q Typ 116 (3686k vs 3680k dots).
 The following table reports on some other key feature differences and similarities of the Leica Q Typ 116, the Sony A7R III, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica Q Typ 116 (⇒ rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|